splunk/public-o11y-docs/admin/user-management/teams/manage-membership.rst

 To remove team members, follow these steps:

 #.
-Log in to Splunk Observability Cloud.
+In the left navigation menu, select :guilabel:`Settings` then :guilabel:`Teams management`.
+Alternatively, you can also add members by selecting :guilabel:`Team details` from the team's landing page and select :guilabel:`Manage team`.

 #.
-In the left navigation menu, select :menuselection:`Settings > Teams`.

-#.
 A table of current teams appears in the main panel.

 #.
 Find the name of the team whose member list you want to edit.

 #.
-On the Users tab, select the :guilabel:`Actions` menu (|more|) next to the name of the user you want to remove from the team.
+On the :guilabel:`Members` tab, select the :guilabel:`Actions` menu (|more|) next to the name of the user you want to remove from the team.

 #.
-Select :guilabel:`Remove from team`
+Select :guilabel:`Remove from team`.

 View a user's team membership
 ============================================================================